Analysis | Bernie Sanders’s curious talking point on Manchin and Sinema

 And he re-upped it again Wednesday when he went after Sinema and Manchin harder, saying it was “really not playing fair” and that “two people do not have a right to sabotage what 48 want and what the president of the United States wants.
 That, to me, is wrong.”

-Sanders continued to make the point Wednesday night on Rachel Maddow’s MSNBC show.
+Sanders continued to make the point that night on Rachel Maddow’s MSNBC show.

 This is certainly a way of characterizing the state of play in the Senate.
 Another very accurate way would be that it’s not just two senators standing in the way, but in fact 52 — a majority that includes those two Democrats and all 50 Republicans.
-Bills passed via reconciliation require a majority (in this case 50 votes plus a tiebreaker from Vice President Harris), and a majority of the Senate does not presently support this one.
-Even the 210 House members Sanders cited is not a majority of that chamber.
+Bills passed via reconciliation require a majority (in this case, 50 votes plus a tiebreaker from Vice President Harris), and a majority of the Senate does not presently support this one.
+Even the 210 House members Sanders cited do not represent a majority of that chamber.

 (Sanders’s case echoes one made by former Clinton labor secretary Robert Reich the same day as Sanders’s CNN interview: “What does it say about the system that two senators can single-handedly block progress on a slew of policies supported by the vast majority?”)

 There is more nuance to what Sanders is saying than some of his critics let on.
-On Wednesday and in his CNN appearance, he made clear that his point wasn’t that bills should be able to pass with 48 votes, but rather that these senators shouldn’t demand the moon given how much this bill unites the party.
-He has repeatedly acknowledged they have the right to pursue some concessions, but suggested they are holding thing up too much.
+On Wednesday and in his CNN appearance, he made clear that his point wasn’t that bills should be able to pass with 48 votes, but rather that these senators shouldn’t demand the moon, given how much this bill unites the party.
+He has repeatedly acknowledged they have the right to pursue some concessions but suggested they are holding things up too much.

-Sanders on Wednesday, in particular, reserved some of his harshest words for the lack of “specificity” leaders have gotten from Manchin and Sinema on what they want.
+Sanders on Wednesday, in particular, reserved some of his harshest words for the lack of “specificity” that leaders have gotten from Manchin and Sinema on what they want.

 “That’s exactly my point,” Sanders said.
 “We need some specificity here.
 It’s not good enough to be vague.
 You want to cut child care?
 How much do you want to cut child care?”

-Sanders has also likened the situation to one in which he personally might make big demands on his own priorities — but that he doesn’t do that because it would doom the bill.
+Sanders has also likened the situation to one in which he personally might make big demands on his own priorities — but doesn’t do that because it would doom the bill.

 “I can go to [Senate Majority Leader] Chuck Schumer tomorrow and say, ‘Chuck, I’m not voting for that bill unless you have Medicare-for-all,’ but that’s not what the caucus wants,” Sanders has said.
 “That would be irresponsible.”

 That parallel is a little less apples-to-apples than Sanders suggests, though.
 Manchin’s and Sinema’s objections aren’t to the fact that the bill doesn’t include some big, extra add-on that they want, but rather that it simply spends too much.
-Passing the bill without Medicare-for-all still means Sanders still gets the things he wants, just not more of them; passing it in its present form for Manchin and Sinema means the government spends significantly more than they argue is prudent — i.e. they get something they really don’t want.
+Passing the bill without Medicare-for-all means Sanders still gets the things he wants, just not more of them; passing it in its present form for Manchin and Sinema means the government spends significantly more than they argue is prudent — i.e. they get something they really don’t want.

 The other point is that this is very much how things have worked for quite a long time.
 However much Republicans have been better than Democrats at uniting in a closely divided Senate, even they have fallen victim to a handful of holdouts when in the majority.

-In a 52-48 GOP Senate in 2017, three of them effectively killed the GOP’s Obamacare replacement, with Sen. John McCain (R-Ariz.) providing the final, climactic thumbs down.
-In that case, 49 of 52 GOP senators supported the bill; was it wrong for them to thwart something 49 GOP senators supported?
+In a 52-48 GOP Senate in 2017, three Republicans effectively killed the GOP’s Obamacare replacement, with Sen. John McCain (R-Ariz.) providing the final, climactic thumbs down.
+In that case, 49 of 52 GOP senators supported the bill.
+Was it wrong for three members to thwart something that 49 GOP senators supported?
 (A notable difference here: The bill was unpopular overall.)

-Many other bills with a few holdouts from the majority party don’t even get to the point of a vote, either, because that majority won’t even bring them up unless they are assured of passage.
+Many other bills with a few holdouts from the majority party don’t even get to a vote, because that majority won’t even bring them up unless they are assured of passage.

-It’s fair to argue to Manchin and Sinema haven’t done enough to compromise or declare what they want, but it takes things to a different level to say their opposition is “not appropriate” or “wrong” or “cannot be allowed.”
+It’s fair to argue that Manchin and Sinema haven’t done enough to compromise or declare what they want, but it takes things to a different level to say their opposition is “not appropriate” or “wrong” or “cannot be allowed.”

-And especially given Manchin is a senator from the state that gave Donald Trump his second-highest vote share in 2020, Democrats have to know (or at least should know) that him being far apart from most of them is just a reality of passing their agenda in the current 50-50 Senate.
+And especially given that Manchin is a senator from the state that gave Donald Trump his second-highest vote share in 2020, Democrats have to know (or at least should know) that his distance from most of them is just a reality of passing their agenda in the current 50-50 Senate.
 This is a highly unusual situation with unique dynamics — a Democratic agenda relying upon a vote from a deep-red state.

 You also have to wonder how compelling it is to Manchin, in particular, to have this message about how Democrats need to unite coming from Sanders, who comes from a very blue state and calls himself a democratic socialist.